omegaml/omegaml/docs/source/admin/kickstart.rst

 * *rabbitmq* - the integration broker between omegaweb/compute cluster and data science clients/compute cluster
-* *runtime* - the compute cluster, consisting of a central scheduler (runtime), at least 1 and at least 1 mongodb master. workers and mongodbs can be scaled horizontally as required to meet performance requirements.
+* *runtime* - the compute cluster, consisting of a central scheduler (runtime), at least 1 worker and at least 1 mongodb master. workers and mongodbs can be scaled horizontally as required to meet performance requirements.

 .. note::